aimhubio/aim/docs/source/using/search.md

 run.duration < 10
 ```

-This will yield an empty result on our test runs, but will have a use case on real life experiments to filter the runs that finished under 10 seconds and then archive them as they've probably crashed or were stopped.
+This will return all the runs on our test set, but will have a use case on real life experiments to filter the runs that finished under 10 seconds.
+Then those can be archived/deleted as they've probably crashed or were stopped.

 5. Search runs based on creation or end times